Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Introduction

 This paper is organised as follows.
-In \autoref{preliminaries} we fix the notation and recall known facts on purely inseparable extensions and the birational geometry of regular surfaces over arbitrary fields we will need throughout the article.
+In \autoref{preliminaries} we fix the notation and recall known facts on purely inseparable extensions and the birational geometry of regular surfaces over excellent rings we will need throughout the article.
 In \autoref{sec:sarkisov}, we establish the Sarkisov program, proving \autoref{t-sarkisov-program}.
-The main classification results \autoref{prop: birational-rigidity-non-norm-dP} and \autoref{thm: classification_rational_surfaces} are obtained in \autoref{s: rank r fibrations} via an explicit study of linear systems and numerical bounds on regular del Pezzo surfaces and conic bundles. \autoref{sec:Elementary relations} is devoted to the classification of all possible elementary relations between Sarkisov links, while in \autoref{s: general points} we produce examples of Sarkisov links.
+The main classification results \autoref{prop: birational-rigidity-non-norm-dP} and \autoref{thm: classification_rational_surfaces} are obtained in \autoref{s: rank 1 fibrations} and \autoref{s: Sarkisov_Links} via an explicit study of linear systems and numerical bounds on regular del Pezzo surfaces and conic bundles. \autoref{sec:Elementary relations} is devoted to the classification of all possible elementary relations between Sarkisov links, while in \autoref{s: general points} we produce examples of Sarkisov links by blowing-up closed points with inseparable residue fields.
 The applications to the plane Cremona group are then discussed in \autoref{s-applications}.